DickyT/react-native-tabbar-navigator/README.md

 **THIS PACKAGE IS NO LONGER MAINTAINED SINCE 2017 AND DOES NOT WORK WITH LATEST REACT NATIVE**

+(aka React Native Tanner Navigator).
 A component which builds excellent Navigator(NavigationController) + TabBar(TabBarController) based application, have a good solution for implementing **hidesBottomBarWhenPushed** in iOS.

 ![PREVIEW](https://cloud.githubusercontent.com/assets/4535844/21953824/7924d0b2-da17-11e6-8001-caad1150fdcc.gif)